EEOC and Mental Health Issues in the Workplace

 - Major depression;

 - Post-traumatic stress disorder (PTSD);

 Contact a Florida Employment Discrimination Lawyer

-If you have questions about your rights regarding mental health conditions at work, or if you believe you have been the victim of employment discrimination as a result of your mental health condition, an experienced Florida employment discrimination attorney can assist you.
-Contact Scott Wagner and Associates, P.A. today for more information.
+If you have questions about your rights regarding mental health conditions at work, or if you believe you have been the victim of employment discrimination as a result of your mental health condition, an experienced Florida employment discrimination lawyer can assist you.
+Contact Scott • Wagner and Associates today for more information.